Leoid/CheckEIP/README.md

-#FIND EIP & Checking for Access Violation
+# Find EIP & Checking for Access Violation
 This simple script checking for an Access Violation for a Specific PID and return back the Controlled EIP